kazabooboo/gizra.com/app/_posts/2016-05-17-drupal8-migrate-files.md

 ```

 Seem so simple and elegant and this is what it is. `file_unmanaged_copy` copy
-files a path into a stream wrapper directory(`public://` or example).
-All I need
+files from any path into a stream wrapper directory(`public://` or example).
-to do is just create a file object in the DB and that's it.
+All I need to do is just create a file object in the DB and that's it.

+On the other hand we have a function `system_retrieve_file` which will copy file
+from any given URL and will create an object for me in the file storage.
+That
+wasn't the case for our need.